m4nnke/MTF-Tools/README.md

 ## MTF Calculator – Slanted Edge Analysis

 This repository contains a Python script for analyzing image sharpness using a **slanted edge MTF (Modulation Transfer Function)** method.
-It is intended as a **practical lab reference tool**, not as a full compliance or certification implementation of any standard.

 ### What the script does